 - rent, at the amount agreed in your tenancy agreement

 - late payment of rent, and only if your tenancy agreement specifies a charge.
-You can’t be charged more than 3 per cent APR above the Bank of England base rate
+Late payment charges can only apply when the payment is more than 14 days overdue and interest on charges should accrue at no more than 3 per cent APR above the Bank of England base rate

 - lost keys or fobs, and only if it is specified in your tenancy agreement.
 You can only be charged the reasonable costs of a replacement